 Month 4: Multivariate Statistics

-Multivariate statistics involves a combination of linear algebra, probability, and statistics in higher dimensional feature space.
+Multivariate statistics involves a combination of linear algebra, probability, and statistics in higher dimension feature spaces.
 The material in this section covers some of the most well-known ML algorithms.
 This subject is quite vast with no specific syllabus.
 Since our goal is ML, we will just focus on a few topics.
 Complete one of these three tasks:

 - Ch.
 4, 7, 8 from the book Applied Multivariate Statistical Analysis by R. Johnson.